 There are quite a few chromatic degrees that don't have a root in here.
 If a different section of the spiral of fifths would suit your music better, you can change the reference pitch that matches the tuning to your keyboard (however you set that up on your synthesizer).

 A quick roundup of the new notes here: 13 is a kind of thirteenth degree that's offset by a quartertone from 12-equal.
-It isn't particularly well tuned by the 11-limit Cassandra, but I don't expect anybody will notice.
+It isn't particularly well tuned by the 11-limit Andromeda, but I don't expect anybody will notice.
 15 is a major seventh, so you can use the chart to get a major seventh chord, or a minor triad.
 16 is the octave above the root.

 Here are some 7:11:13:14 triads.
 They include intervals we've seen before, but they're useful as triads because there are a lot of them and they're a long way from 12-equal, so you can use them to elaborate harmony played by conventional instruments.
 You don't need to worry about sounding out of tune because the point is to add xenharmonic spice.